School Science Lessons

 It is formed by bacterial decarboxylation of lysine.

-See diagram: Cadaverine.
+See diagram: Cadaverine

-It in Trichocereus root, Fagara, Philodendron, Magnolia, and in Lysichitum.
+Candicine (C11H18NO), occurs in Trichocereus root, Fagara, Philodendron, Magnolia, and in Lysichitum.

-See diagram: Candicine.
+See diagram: Candicine

-Cathine (C9H13NO), Plant Amine
+16.2.3 Cathine Plant Amine

-Cathine, Pseudonorephedrine, (+)-Norpseudoephedrine, an amphetamine, sympathomimetic, monoamine alkaloid, psychoactive drug, euphoriant.
+Cathine (C9H13NO), pseudonorephedrine, norpseudoephedrine, an amphetamine, sympathomimetic, monoamine alkaloid, psychoactive drug, euphoriant.

 It is a stimulant, used for khat chewing in Arabian peninsula, anorexic, causes release of norepinephrine, used as nasal vasoconstrictor and appetite suppressant.